json-tools/json-form-custom-element/README.md

 ### Required

 Keyword `required` of object type used to identify whether to display * near the label.
 Optional text fields also have button to erase value displayed.

+## Contribution

-Main json-form repository is here: https://github.com/1602/json-form please report all bugs there.
+Main json-form repository is here: https://github.com/json-tools/json-form please report all bugs there.
 Issues are disabled in this project.